 Healthy Dieting with Spirulina

-About 60% of spirulina’s dry weight is protein, which is essential for growth and cell regeneration.
+About 60% of dry weight spirulina is protein, which is essential for growth and cell regeneration.
 It is a good replacement for fatty and cholesterol-rich meat and dairy products in one’s diet.
 Every 10 grams of spirulina can supply up to 70% of the minimum daily requirements for iron, and about three to four times of minimum daily requirements for vitamins A (in the form of beta carotene), B complex, D,and K. By itself, it does not contain vitamin C, but it helps maintain this vitamin’s potency.

 Spirulina is rich in gamma-linolenic acid or GLA, a compound found in breast milk that helps develop healthier babies.
 Moreover, with its high digestibility, spirulina has been proven to fight malnutrition in impoverished communities by helping the body absorb nutrients when it has lost its ability to absorb normal forms of food.